-Hey!
-I'm Heather.
-I'm a New York City–based writer and copy editor.
-I grew up on Long Island and moved to Queens last year after living in Brooklyn for three years.
+Hey there, I'm Heather.
+I'm a New York City–based writer, copy editor and copywriter.
+I grew up on Long Island and live in Queens now.
 I'm so thrilled you've come across Galbraith.
 If you're looking for more information about the blog, you can go here.

 Besides writing, creating content, and setting up and styling photo shoots for Galbraith, I've also written for Marie Claire, OK!, and MarieClaire.com.
 Here are a few stories I've written for MarieClaire.com: